 4. Sheet mask

-Sheet masks are pre-cut fabrics soaked in light serums that contain a variety of skin-beneficial ingredients, such as antioxidants, vitamins, minerals, hyaluronic acid, etc. They’re little mini facials for at home.
+Sheet masks are pre-cut fabrics soaked in light serums that contain a variety of skin-beneficial ingredients, such as antioxidants, vitamins, minerals, hyaluronic acid, etc. They’re little mini facials for at home and an important Korean skincare characteristic.
 There are sheet masks for every skin concern; hydrating, moisturizing, nourishing, vitalizing, anti-aging, brightening, you name it.
 Choose a sheet mask that addresses your specific skin concerns.
 Try using sheet masks 1-2x a week for best results.

 5. Treatments: Essence/Serum/Ampoule